datawranglerai/r-mysql/README.md

 datawranglerai
 11/19/2017

-Currently, packages for working with MySQL databses from R allow you to insert new data into tables, with the option of either appending or overwriting existing information.
+Currently, packages for working with MySQL databses from R allow you to insert new data into tables, with the option of either appending to or overwriting existing information but not updating existing records with new information.

-rmysql_update() provides a way to UPDATE tables existing records with new information if duplicate records are found, identified by the primary key.
+rmysql_update() provides a way to UPDATE existing records in a table with new information if duplicate records are found, identified by the primary key.

 The code below demonstrates exactly how to use rmysql_update() function to achieve this.